SthefanieDoAtron/SthefanieDoAtron/README.md

-- 👋 Hi, I’m @SthefanieDoAtron
+- 👋 Oi, sou SthefanieDoAtron
-- 👀 I’m interested in Caminhão
+- 👀 tenho interresse em caminhão.
-- 🌱 I’m currently learning estudando
+- 🌱 Sou estudante no momento.
-- 💞️ I’m looking to collaate on motorista
+- 💞️ Meu sonho é se tornar motorista...
-- 📫 How to reach me realizar o sonho
+- 📫 Amo minha familía.

 <!---
 SthefanieDoAtron/SthefanieDoAtron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.